Skip to content

 2D Motion Graphics

-The most common style for explainers.
-Uses flat illustrations, icons, and kinetic text.
-Great for abstract ideas or quick brand narratives.
-It is often easier and faster to produce than 3D, thus budget-friendly.
+The most common explainer style.
+It uses flat illustrations, icons, and kinetic text, and suits abstract ideas or quick brand narratives.
+It is usually faster and cheaper to produce than 3D, which keeps budgets manageable.

 2D Character Animation